 - Staff were experienced, qualified and had the right skills and knowledge to meet the needs of patients. - All staff had a completed appraisal at the time of the inspection.
 The operations manager completed the appraisals for the managers and then the managers completed the appraisals for their staff.
-There was appraisal guidance for staff on the staff intranet. - The service tended to over recruit new staff for workforce development and so could take up to five trainees.
+There was appraisal guidance for staff on the staff intranet. - The service tended to over recruit new staff for workforce development and so could take up to seven trainees.
 New staff were interviewed and staff with a degree in a biological science were preferred, experience in health care was also an advantage. - There was a training team with a clinical training manager and three clinical training officers.
 The team had oversight of all aspects of the training and organised teaching sessions to support trainees through their exams and gain the competencies necessary for the role.
-Each trainee had a mentor to support them through their training who was from the trainees base hospital.
+Each trainee had a mentor to support them through their training who was from the trainees base hospital. - There was a comprehensive training handbook for all new trainees including information on the training pathway and the training checklist.
+There was a new starter checklist for the induction of all new staff.

-- There was a comprehensive training handbook for all new trainees including information on the training pathway and the training checklist.
-There was a new starter checklist for the induction of all new staff. - New staff completed a postgraduate certificate in their first year and then there were examinations from the Society for Vascular Technology (SVT) who were the governing body of the profession.
+- New staff completed a postgraduate certificate in their first year and then there were examinations from the Society for Vascular Technology (SVT) who were the governing body of the profession.
 On completion of these exams, staff had to have been scanning for at least three years and completed a minimum number of scans, staff were then eligible to sit a final practical examination to become an accredited vascular scientist. - When trainees staff were ready, they underwent competency audits for each scan modality.
 When each audit was completed satisfactorily they were allowed to complete scans without getting them checked.
-Each scan modality had different criteria, the audits were recorded electronically, and the results were stored on the organisation's shared drive. - Staff involved in research had additional training before they could partake in any studies.
+Each scan modality had different criteria, the audits were recorded electronically, and the results were stored on the organisation's shared drive. - One of the staff members at this site was one of the three training officers, they said that they enjoyed the role and it was a different aspect to the job.
+The manager said that they had been a mentor to five members of staff over the years. - Staff involved in research had additional training before they could partake in any studies.
 This included "how to conduct good ethical research".
 The training records for this training were kept as part of the information stored about the research project. - There was an annual study day for all staff, the 2019 day was to be held in September and the agenda included some learning from a complaint. - Following accreditation staff were encouraged to continue their development and staff had to undergo continuing professional development to maintain their accreditation.
-Staff were encouraged to develop new techniques, to present at conferences and lecture at universities. - There were learning sessions for staff on interesting scan results. - Staff provided training and sessions to local universities.
-The department was putting on training for the vascular surgeons at the trust where they worked.
+Staff were encouraged to develop new techniques, to present at conferences and lecture at universities. - There were learning sessions for staff on interesting scan results. - One of the staff provided training and sessions to a local university. - The manager of the service had produced a site guide which was a comprehensive guide to all policies and procedures and information that the vascular scientists might need when working at routine clinics or on call.